IFTA Miles

 Can I use this for my official IFTA filing?

-How do I calculate miles by state?
+How do I figure out miles by state?

-What's the difference between taxable gallons and tax-paid gallons?
+What is the difference between taxable gallons and tax-paid gallons?

-Technical Questions
+Technical

 Is my data secure?

-Does this work on mobile devices?
+Does this work on a phone?

 Can I export my data?

-What browsers are supported?
+Which browsers are supported?